fiverbeyond/In-Otter-Words/_posts/2025-7-1-the-gumballs-of-catastrophe.md

 ### The Analogy

+"Some people say that mass immigration into the United States can help reduce world poverty.
+Is that true?
+Well, no, it's not."

 ### Dissolving the Analogy (a How-To)

 Restrictionist and nativist talking points have always relied on some popular, but questionable metaphors, from "A nation is like a house" to "Our lifeboat is about to capsize", and even "get in line!"